alexisbellido/dockerize-django/django/README.rst

 Modify entrypoint to run production with Gunicorn with an Nginx container.

-Rebuild images for django-minimal and nginx.
+Rebuild images for django and nginx.

 Yes, try different settings per Django environment and use environment variables from Docker Compose.
 Try to make minimal changes to Django project code.
 Mount volume when running to try changing Django project code.